node-class-may-2023/ComIT_Node/javascript.md

 console.log(typeof message); // string
 ```

-* In this example we transfor the number value into a string one
+* In this example we transfer the number value into a string one
 * We use the + operator and instead of adding both values together it will concatenate them as they are both strings
 * This is why we need to be careful of which type of value we operate with